kibook/spooner/README.md

 add_ace group.admin spooner.delete.other allow
 ```

 The above configuration would allow all users to spawn a limited number of entities, and only modify or delete the objects they spawn, while an admin can spawn any number of entities and modify or delete other players' entities.
+Both groups can only modify or delete networked entities (those which are synchronized between clients).

 If you need to change any permissions while the server is running, after adding/removing any spooner-related aces, run `spooner_refresh_perms` to refresh the permissions on all clients, or restart the resource.